hrithiksaini22/cka-prep-documentation/Day-4/static-pods.md

 personal

 1) How many static pods exist in this cluster in all namespaces?
-   Run the command kubectl get pods --all-namespaces and look for those with -controlplane appended in the name
+   Run the command kubectl get pods --all-namespaces and run k describe pod -> then check the config file and find a section owners reference- there if the "kind" is Node then it is a static pod.
+If the "Kind" is different then it is n9ot a static pod.

    2) What is the path of the directory holding the static pod definition files?
    Run the command ps -aux | grep kubelet and identify the config file - --config=/var/lib/kubelet/config.yaml.
 Then check in the config file for staticPodPath.
 ![image](https://github.com/user-attachments/assets/a0fee5ff-daec-45ad-955e-6e103e1a6a4e)

-3) how to delete a static pod?
+3) how to delete a static pod? you can simply delete the pod but the kubelet would redeploy the container from the manifest files fiectory it monitors.
+Hence delete the deployemnt file from the manifest folder and kubelet would recreate the pod after deleting.
 a) check on which node is the pod running- k get pods -A -o wide
 b) ssh to the node by - ssh node01
 c) now we have to delete the manifest file so that kubelet doesnt spin up the pods again, hence we fist SSH to node01 and identify the path configured for static pods in this node.

 Important: The path need not be /etc/kubernetes/manifests.
-Make sure to check the path configured in the kubelet configuration file. now first find the location to the kubelet config file beacuse from there you can find the directory path where the manifest files are present so that kubelet can run the pods using those manifesst files- ps -aux | grep kubelet now check for --config path open the config.yaml
+Make sure to check the path configured in the kubelet configuration file. now first find the location to the kubelet config file beacuse from there you can find the directory path where the manifest files are present so that kubelet can run the pods using those manifesst files- every time the path for kubelet config file would be /var/lib/kubelet/config.yaml and if you want to find the path then just search by- ps -aux | grep kubelet now check for --config path open the config.yaml